msg-byu/enumlib/README.md

 sites in the parent lattice and one could be populated by A or B atoms and the second site could be populated by B and C atoms, for example.
 (But see Ex.
 5 in the EXAMPLES file for some caveats.)

+As of Oct.
+2016 the concentration restricted enumeration can also include displacement directions in the enumeration (the user may specify to displace any number of each atomic species from the lattice).

 A discussion of the algorithm and its applications can be found in the following publications.
 If you use this code in a publication, we